axel-nyman/budgeting-app-backend/README.md

-# User Management Spring Boot Application
+# REST API Spring Boot Application

 This is a domain-centric Spring Boot application that follows clean architecture principles, implementing a REST API backend for a personal budgeting app.